-Suzuki Method Early childhood music classes.
-Suitable for children ages 3-5.
+Suzuki Method Violin Group Classes for children ages 3-5.

-The objective of the Sprouts program is to create an environment, free from pressure in which children can develop skills, a sense of purpose in life, an understanding of discipline and an appreciation of beauty.
-Based on the Suzuki concept Mother Tongue Approach, in which children develop skills in the same manner that they acquire their native language.
+The objective of the Pre-Twinkle program is to create a nurturing musical environment.
+In this whole child aproach children florish!
+Based on the Suzuki Mother Tongue Method, in which children develop skills in the same manner that they acquire their native language.
 Read more about Dr. Suzuki’s Mother Tongue Approach here.

-Classes are age mixed (3-5 years).
+*More on mixed aged Classes: (3-5 years).
 With a larger age range the natural outcome is that of socialization; which focus on the learning needs of the individual child.
 Older children gain confidence and sensitivity by becoming good role models and teachers for younger children.
 Younger children are inspired and motivated by the work or older children.

 Beginning with music and the ear, children establish confidence and approaches to learning that will last a lifetime.
 A strong bond between parent and child is the center of the approach and provides the platform on which widening skills can be practiced.
 Increased concentration time rewards both the child with new learning and the parent with cooperative behaviour.